 Evacuation Preparedness for Students and Employees with Disabilities

-Employees shall make every effort to follow guidelines concerning disabled students and employees in an emergency situation.
+Employees shall make every effort to follow guidelines concerning students and employees with disabilities in an emergency situation.

-- Tell the visually impaired person the nature of the emergency.
+- Tell the individual who is blind or visually impaired the nature of the emergency.

 - Guide the person to an emergency exit.